zorro-del-caribe/ship-hold/doc/querybuilders.md

 * ##### where

-Will add a ** WHERE ** clause
+Will add a **WHERE** clause.

-Parameters: (leftOperand,[operator],rightOperand) if no operator is provided the default '=' operator is used
+Parameters: (leftOperand,[operator],rightOperand) if no operator is provided the default '=' operator is used.

 Returns: a [condition query builder]() proxied with the main select builder.
-You'll be able to chain with conditional builder specific methods but if you use a method of the main select builder, it will fallback to the main select builder and revoke the proxy
+You'll be able to chain with conditional builder specific methods but if you use a method of the main select builder, it will fallback to the main select builder and revoke the proxy.

 Example:

 ```Javascript
 sh
   .select()